hoodieblanket/learningJourney/python/edx mitx 6.00.1x/topics/python learning.md

 ## Input/Output

-With print statements as well as input statements. **input** expects the value entered by the user to be a *string*.
+With print statements as well as input statements.

+`input expects the value entered by the user to be a string.`

 We would need to remember that if we want to use it as an integer then we would need to convert after receiving the input.

 ```python
 number = int(input('type something here: '))